-Prior to the consummation of this offering, we will establish an audit committee of the board of directors.
+We have established an audit committee of the board of directors.
 Messrs.
-Hauslein, Peerschke and Serafini will serve as members of our audit committee, and Mr. [] will chair the audit committee.
+Hauslein, Peerschke and Serafini serve as members of our audit committee, and Mr. Peerschke chairs the audit committee.
 Under the NASDAQ listing standards and applicable SEC rules, we are required to have at least three members of the audit committee, all of whom must be independent.
 Each of Messrs.
 Hauslein, Peerschke and Serafini meet the independent director standard under NASDAQ listing standards and under Rule 10-A-3(b)(1) of the Exchange Act.

-Each member of the audit committee is financially literate and our board of directors has determined that Mr. [] qualifies as an "audit committee financial expert" as defined in applicable SEC rules.
+Each member of the audit committee is financially literate and our board of directors has determined that Mr. Hauslein qualifies as an "audit committee financial expert" as defined in applicable SEC rules.

-We will adopt an audit committee charter, which will detail the principal functions of the audit committee, including:
+We have adopted an audit committee charter, which details the principal functions of the audit committee, including: